Sidney C. Wolff: PhD and postdoctoral research

 The CFH telescope was built due to image clarity on the mountain and is the first telescope Wolff helped develop.

-After graduating, Wolff went on to earn her PhD in astronomy at the University of California at Berkeley in 1966.
+After graduating, Wolff went on to earn her PhD in astronomy at the University of California, Berkeley in 1966.
 While at Berkeley, she conducted research on binary stars with astronomer George Wallerstein.
 She also worked on a research project with her primary adviser and astronomer, George Preston, for her thesis which focused on stellar astronomy and A stars, a relatively new subject for astronomers at the time.
 Her thesis is titled A Spectroscopic and Photometric Study of the Peculiar A-Stars.
-After earning her PhD, Wolff continued researching A stars and the nature of their magnetic fields and variability during her postdoctoral research which she began by commuting between the Lick Observatory at the University of California at Santa Cruz and Berkeley.
+After earning her PhD, Wolff continued researching A stars and the nature of their magnetic fields and variability during her postdoctoral research which she began by commuting between the Lick Observatory at the University of California, Santa Cruz and Berkeley.

 She soon accepted a job opportunity for a new program and joined the Institute for Astronomy at the University of Hawaii where she worked as an assistant and associate astronomer from 1971 to 1976.
 While in Hawaii, Wolff spent 17 years contributing to the conversion of Mauna Kea into one of the world's top sites for astronomy.
 At an elevation of 14000 feet, Mauna Kea is one of the clearest image sites due to its height and dryness.
 This changed ground-based astronomy and gained the attention of other astronomical organizations, eventually leading to the installation of the Canada-France-Hawaii telescope.
 Wolff also contributed to the construction of the SOAR 4.1-meter telescope at the Cerro Tololo Inter-American Observatory near La Serena, Chile.